20+ Amazing Books on World War 2

 9. Woman Who Smashed Codes by Jason Fagone

-elgeewrites 20+ Amazing Books on World War 2 32025298
+Elgeewrites 20+ Amazing Books on World War 2 32025298

 In 1916, at the height of World War I, brilliant Shakespeare expert Elizebeth Smith went to work for an eccentric tycoon on his estate outside Chicago.
 The tycoon had close ties to the U.S. government, and he soon asked Elizebeth to apply her language skills to an exciting new venture: code-breaking.
 There she met the man who would become her husband, groundbreaking cryptologist William Friedman.